Tomasan7/FeedbackLib/README.md

 ```

 #### Deserializing Feedbacks from a map
-TomFeedbackAPI doesn't directly support parsing from yaml or different formats.
+FeedbackLib doesn't directly support parsing from yaml or different formats.
 It is able to parse from a `Map<String, Any>`, which you can get from files using parser libraries.
 ```kotlin
  /* Equivalent to the examples above. */